What does it actually take to win a hackathon?

 A great idea is necessary but not sufficient.
-Winning requires the right team, smart preparation, rapid execution, and—critically—a compelling pitch.
+Winning requires the right team, smart preparation, rapid execution, and - critically - a compelling pitch.
+In the AI era, every team can build a functional prototype, so the differentiator shifts to problem selection and validation quality.
 Many teams with brilliant ideas lose to teams with good ideas and excellent presentations.

 • Right team composition is often the deciding factor